jkomoros/CASsim/README.md

 	"hide": parentValues => parentValues.type == 'foo'
 	//Whether the field is allowed to just not be provided.
 Defaults to false "optional": false,
+	//If true, then when this value is being generated as a a default, value, it will be included even if optional.
+May only be
+	//true if optional is true.
+This is useful for when you don't want to force hand-coded configs to include the value, but in the UI when
+	//the user adds a default value you want it to be included.
+	"default": false,
 	//If backfill is true, then if the value is not provided by the user (which is only allowed if optional:false), then the
 	//example value will automatically be normalized into the simOptions object before it's provided to the simulator's normalizeOptions.
 	//This can make sure that downstream parts of your simulator can assume the value exists, even if it wasn't explicitly provided by the user.